marcin-kli/MP1/README.md

  At the and of the project I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS and [Nu Html Checker](https://validator.w3.org/) to test HTML

+## User stories testing

+### As a business owner:

+- I would like to present myself and my offer on the website clearly to potential customers.
+    > Name, photo of the instructor and top skills are on each page in portfolio section.
+Career path section at home page provides more details.

+- I need to make sure that my current and new customers will find a professional help with their diets, personal or group trainings.
+    > Customers can achieve this by contacting through contact form.
+They can choose interesting topic and describe their needs in a message box.

+- I want my customers to be able to learn how to use my website intuitively and easily.
+    > Each site has a fixed navigation menu and is accessible at all times.
+All content is presented with minimalistic approach.

+- I would like to build and maintain relationship with potential and current customers.
+    > Customers are able to find a links to social channels at the bottom of each page.
+Alternatively they can contact by email or contact form.

+### As a new customer:
+- wish to find information about personal trainer and check her/his qualifications.
+    > User can see essential description on the home page.
+More information can be find in about page.

+- I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
+    > User can find a contact form in contact page.
+Alternatively can use an email.
+Email address if located in a footer the bottom of each page.

+- I want to join in a fitness group with professional trainer, to find motivation and spend time actively.
+    > Brief class description of fitness group classes can be find on the home page below career path section.
+Offer site provides more detailed description.
+Frome there user can click contact us button and send a message to the traier.

+### As a returning customer:
+- I need to contact my diet coach to reschedule my meeting.
+    > User can find a contact form in contact page.
+Alternatively can use social channels or email.

+- I would like to check timetable for current days and times for a group trainings.
+    > Each site has time table at the bottom of the page.

+- I want to show my friend a location of the fitness studio where we can join for a semi private personal training.
+    > Each page contains location information in a footer.
+Users are able to find a location map in contact page.

 ---
 ## Issues found during site development.